sharife/goldenthread-v2/site/content/productions/reorient-2005.md

           presents'
         pre: "A Presentation by Mahmood Karimi Hakkak "
         subtitle: Theatre and Censorship in Contemporary Iran
-        text: >-
-          In Feb.
+        text: In Feb.
 1999, Mahmood Karimi-Hakak staged Shakespeare's *A Midsummer Night's Dream* in Tehran, Iran.
-This production was raided and closed down on its fifth night of sold-out performances, and Karimi-Hakak was charged with "outrage against the public decorum."Although the official trial was inconclusive, he received anonymous death threats against his wife and twin two-year-old daughtersThe family left Iran in June 1999.
+This production was raided and closed down on its fifth night of sold-out performances, and Karimi-Hakak was charged with "outrage against the public decorum."
+Although the official trial was inconclusive, he received anonymous death threats against his wife and twin two-year-old daughters.
+The family left Iran in June 1999.
 Mahmood Karimi-Hakak currently serves as Associate Professor of Creative Arts and Producer of Theatre at Siena College where he recently received the Raymond Kennedy Excellence in Scholarship Award.
         itemstart: 2021-01-21T07:19:59.229Z
         itemend: 2021-01-21T07:19:59.282Z
   - heading: ReOrient 2005 In the Press